alexandergerber/courses-tsa/chapter3.md

 ---

-## ACF and PACF of a simulated ARMA Time Series
+## ACF and PACF of a Simulated ARMA Time Series

 ```yaml
 type: NormalExercise